nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 		{ FN_KEY_ID(0x06, 0x03), 0x0196, REPORT_ID_CONSUMER_CTRL }, /* internet */
 	};

-You must define the mentioned array in this configuration file, and specify its location with the :kconfig:`CONFIG_DESKTOP_HID_STATE_HID_KEYMAP_DEF_PATH` Kconfig option.
+You must define the mentioned array in this configuration file, and specify its location with the :kconfig:option:`CONFIG_DESKTOP_HID_STATE_HID_KEYMAP_DEF_PATH` Kconfig option.

 .. note::
    The configuration file should be included only by the configured module.